 The Neurology Department's main offices are in University Hospital, which, together with the Syracuse VA Medical Center , are located at the periphery of downtown Syracuse and a few blocks from the large campus of Syracuse University , which sits on a hill overlooking the downtown.

-The neurology department shares four-bed, two-bed, and (one) single-bed rooms on a large "floor" with the neurosurgery department in University Hospital.
-Veterans Hospital has a 25-bed wing for neurology.
+The neurology department shares single-bed rooms on a large, state-of-the-art inpatient floor with the neurosurgery department in University Hospital.
+Veterans Hospital has a neurology consult service.
 University Hospital holds a clinical and research laboratory for electromyography, nerve-conduction, and evoked-potentials, an EEG lab, an epilepsy center with special patient rooms for combined electroencephalographic and television monitoring of patients, a neuro-ophthalmology suite, and research laboratories for neurovirology-neuroimmunology.
 The Department's clinical needs are well-supported by the neuroradiology and neurosurgical departments.

 9G is the 19-bed Neuroscience Medical-Surgical unit that provides care for patients who have undergone complex neurosurgical procedures as well as trauma.
 The unit also cares for a wide range of neurology diagnoses including sroke and migraine, and has telemetry monitoring capability for 16 patients.

 The Neuroscience Step-down unit is a 13-bed combination step-down, stroke and epilepsy monitoring unit.
 This unit is the primary support for patients admitted with newly diagnosed stroke in need of emergent TPA administration.
 All beds have state-of-the-art monitoring capability.